HaoShen225/FewShotTest/README.md

 # Literature Review
+Rethinking Few-Shot Medical Segmentation: A Vector Quantization View This study reformulates prototype learning in few-shot medical image segmentation as a vector quantization problem, and proposes a three-stage mechanism: Grid Feature Vector Quantization (GFVQ) for prototype generation via grid average pooling, Self-Organizing Vector Quantization (SOVQ) for self-organizing clustering and local mapping, and Residual Offset Vector Quantization (ROVQ) for residual fine-tuning of prototypes during inference.

 # Method 1 (Evaluate Now)
 Few-shot segmentation (FSS) paradigm method: use one DINOv2 encoder fine-tuned on other dataset (ACDC/AMOS) with self-supervised training to encode the